SchwarzIT/onyx/apps/docs/src/development/index.md

 #### In a single Vue file <Badge text="recommended" />

-For most cases when overriding onyx styles, we recommend to override them inside a single `.vue` file with [scoped styles](https://vuejs.org/api/sfc-css-features#scoped-css) so the changes only effect components in this file and do not have global side effects on other components of your application.
+For most cases when overriding onyx styles, we recommend to override them inside a single `.vue` file with [scoped styles](https://vuejs.org/api/sfc-css-features#scoped-css) so the changes only affect components in this file and do not have global side effects on other components of your application.

 Note the usage of the `:deep()` selector.
 For more information, see the [Vue docs](https://vuejs.org/api/sfc-css-features#deep-selectors).